Should I Buy A Ferret?

 Un-neutered ferrets reach sexual maturity at 5-8 months.
-As occurs in all of the Mustella family, ferrets are “induced ovulators” that means they must mate in order to release eggs from their ovaries (ovulate).
+As occurs in all the Mustella family, ferrets are “induced ovulators” that means they must mate in order to release eggs from their ovaries (ovulate).
 When unspayed female ferrets are not bred they become “stuck” in estrus (heat, = “in season”) with disastrous results.
-With their estrogen levels remaining unnaturally high, fatal aplastic anemia and immune system suppression is usually the result. (ref)
+With their estrogen levels remaining unnaturally high, fatal aplastic anemia and immune system suppression is usually the result. (read here)

-Ferret pregnancies lasts a little over one month.
-Ferrets normally have two litters a year – one in spring and the other in the fall.
+Ferret pregnancies last a little over one month.
+Ferrets normally have two litters a year – one in the spring and the other in the fall.
 Not only female ferrets cycle.
 Un-neutered male ferrets testicle size and body weight also increases twice a year.
 Unneutered male and female ferret’s weights can vary as much as 45% depending on the season of the year.
 Their hair coats also become sparser or thicker depending on their point in the estrus cycle.
 Spayed and neutered ferrets do not show as pronounced changes.
-Old time ferret breeders would pluck a portion of hair from their jills’ (females) back.
+Old-time ferret breeders would pluck a portion of hair from their jills’ (females) back.
 When the fur began to re-grow, they knew the female was pregnant.

 Baby ferrets are born immature and undeveloped with scant body fur and their eyes shut.
 Their eyes open by the time the babies are one month old.
 Baby ferrets usually wean themselves between 6 and 8 weeks.

 Over the years many color variations have been developed.
 These include cinnamon, chocolate sable, silver, white with black eyes, panda, Shetland sable, sterling, butterscotch, champagne, blaze, black-eyed white, marked whites and albino.
 No matter what color you choose, there will still be the same ferret personality inside.
 My advice is to be cautious about purchasing “rare” colored ferrets.
 Rarity in the pet trade is usually a synonym for highly inbred.
-Inbreeding concentrates the DNA of body-wide genetic defects as well as trendy color patterns. (ref) You can read about the dangers of inbreeding when it comes to dogs and cats here.
+Inbreeding concentrates the DNA of body-wide genetic defects as well as trendy color patterns. (read her) You can read about the dangers of inbreeding when it comes to dogs and cats here.

 Ferrets hair coats darken and thicken in the winter – especially if they are exposed to natural lighting and shorter day length.
-They often “blow” their coats (molt) in the fall and spring in response to the changing natural light cycle ( circadian rhythm).
+They often “blow” their coats (molt) in the fall and spring in response to the changing natural light cycle (circadian rhythm).

 How To Speak Ferret: